How To Treat Blisters With Basic First Aid

 ** Note: Most of our blisters stem from heavy friction (gripping the handlebars and twisting the throttle) and contact burns.
 I’ve covered how to treat burns (and their blisters) here, so in this article, I’m going to focus exclusively on blisters caused by friction.

-There’s little guesswork involved in diagnosing a blister.
+There’s little guesswork involved in the diagnosis.
 There are only a couple of signs, and they’re easy to spot.

 - Raised area on the skin (usually on hands or feet) that are filled with fluid (sebum).

 - Possible pain at the site of the affected area(s)